mostjs/core/docs/api.rst

   newDefaultScheduler :: () -> Scheduler

-Create a new Scheduler that uses a default platform-specific :ref:`Timer` and a new, empty :ref:`Timeline`.
+Create a new :ref:`Scheduler` that uses a default platform-specific :ref:`Timer` and a new, empty :ref:`Timeline`.

 .. _Scheduler-relative: